Towards exact structural thresholds for parameterized complexity: Introduction

-In contrast, consider the situation for $\ncols$-\COL. Lampis~\cite{Lampis20} has shown that $\ncols$-\COL can be solved in time $\Oh^*\left(\binom{\ncols}{\lfloor \ncols / 2 \rfloor}^{\tctw(G)}\right)$ when parameterized by twinclass-treewidth and in time $\Oh^*((2^\ncols - 2)^{\cw(G)})$ when parameterized by clique-width and corresponding tight lower bounds for parameterization by twinclass-pathwidth and linear-clique-width.
-First of all, for $\ncols$-\COL the complexity when parameterized by clique-width is not already explained by the twinclass-setting.
-This complexity jump does not exist for \DTC.
-Secondly, let us discuss the different bases.
-The base $\binom{\ncols}{\lfloor \ncols / 2 \rfloor}$ in the twinclass-case is due to the fact that without deletions we can only attain color sets of the same size as the considered twinclass and the number of such sets is maximized when the size is $\lfloor \ncols / 2 \rfloor$ or $\lceil \ncols / 2 \rceil$.
-For clique-width, a \emph{label class} may induce more complicated graphs than just cliques and independent sets and the edge structure between two label classes can be more intricate as well.
+In contrast, consider the situation for $\ncols$-\COL where Lampis~\cite{Lampis20} has obtained tight running times of $\Oh^*\left(\binom{\ncols}{\lfloor \ncols / 2 \rfloor}^{\tctw(G)}\right)$ when parameterized by twinclass-treewidth and of time $\Oh^*((2^\ncols - 2)^{\cw(G)})$ when parameterized by clique-width.
+Whereas the complexities for $\ncols$-\COL vary between the twinclass-setting and clique-width, this is not the case for \DTC.
+The base $\binom{\ncols}{\lfloor \ncols / 2 \rfloor}$ is due to the fact that without deletions only color sets of the same size as the considered (true) twinclass can be attained and the most sets are possible when the size is $\lfloor \ncols / 2 \rfloor$.
+For clique-width, a \emph{label class} may induce more complicated graphs than cliques or independent sets and the interaction between two label classes may also be more intricate.
 Lampis~\cite{Lampis20} shows that the extremal cases of color sets $\emptyset$ and $[\ncols] = \{1, \ldots, \ncols\}$ can be handled separately, thus yielding the base $2^\ncols - 2$ for clique-width.

-As a separate result, we improve the parameterization of the tight lower bound for \DS obtained by Katsikarelis et al.~\cite{KatsikarelisLP19} from linear-clique-width to twinclass-pathwidth.
-To do so, we show that \TDS parameterized by pathwidth can be reduced to \DS parameterized by twinclass-pathwidth.
-Using the standard approach of Lokshtanov et al.~\cite{LokshtanovMS18}, we obtain a lower bound for \TDS parameterized by pathwidth which implies the same lower bound for \DS parameterized by twinclass-pathwidth.
-To be precise, we obtain the following results. \begin{thm} If there is any $\eps < 1$ such that \TDS can be solved in time $\Oh^*((4 - \eps)^{\pw(G)})$, then \SETH fails. \end{thm} \begin{thm} If there is any $\eps < 1$ such that \DS can be solved in time $\Oh^*((4 - \eps)^{\tcpw(G)})$, then \SETH fails. \end{thm}